postcss/autoprefixer/CONTRIBUTING.md

 Once your PR is accepted it will incorporated into the next main release of Autoprefixer.

-**Important**: Autoprefixer works by leveraging data from [caniuse](https://caniuse.com/).
+**Important**: Autoprefixer works by leveraging data from [can I use](https://caniuse.com/).
 Therefore it's important that support for a particular CSS feature is available there before we can enable support for it here.
 You can check the listing of features that need to be added [here](https://caniuse.com/issue-list).

 ## Getting started
 Before you begin contributing make sure you have a [GitHub account](https://github.com/signup/free).